 We so frequently use the phrase food system, but what does the system actually entail?
 How does comprehension of this term manifest itself amongst sustainable food & agriculture innovations?
 Understanding the systems approach was a pillar throughout Agritecture Xchange.
-Each day, we addressed the food system from a different vantage point—as policy makers, farmers, entrepreneurs investors, and consumers—to best understand the holistic impact of our actions and the potential leverage points where change is still needed.
-Two of our panels, “How Can the Future Food System Fit Into a Circular Economy” and “The Tech Spectrum of Food Waste,” revealed the myriad ways in which waste streams can transform into value-added products, close the loop, and actually save money for taxpayers and small businesses.
+Each day, we addressed the food system from a different vantage point—as policy makers, farmers, entrepreneurs, investors, and consumers—to best understand the holistic impact of our actions and the potential leverage points where change is still needed.
+Two of our panels, “How Can the Future Food System Fit Into a Circular Economy” and “The Tech Spectrum of Food Waste,” revealed the myriad ways in which waste streams can transform into value-added products, close the loop, and actually save money for taxpayers and cities.
 By appreciating the cycles behind food and agriculture, we learned that we can minimize our environmental impact while increasing our social and economic productivity.

 Where do we go from here?